Ram Lakhina

-Ram Labhaya Lakhina (born 1 February 1939, Lahore, British India) is an Indian entrepreneur and community leader living in Oegstgeest, Netherlands.
-He was the first Chairman of the Global Organization of People of Indian Origin (GOPIO).
-He is the Founder, former chairman and now Chairman Emeritus of the Netherlands India Chamber of Commerce and Trade (NICCT), serves as a Chairman of the Mahatma Gandhi Memorial Foundation, and is one of the founders of The World Forum for Ethics and Business.
+Ram Labhaya Lakhina (born 1 February 1939 in Lahore, British India) is an Indian entrepreneur and community leader based in the Netherlands.
+He was the first Chairman of the Global Organization of People of Indian Origin (GOPIO) and is the founder and Chairman Emeritus of the Netherlands India Chamber of Commerce and Trade (NICCT).
+He has served as Chairman of the Mahatma Gandhi Memorial Foundation and is one of the founders of the World Forum for Ethics and Business.
+In recognition of his work with the Indian diaspora and in promoting bilateral business relations, he received the Pravasi Bharatiya Samman Award in 2009 from the President of India and was knighted as an honorary Knight of the Order of Orange-Nassau in the Netherlands.

-In January 2009 he became the recipient of the Pravasi Bharatiya Samman award conferred on him by the President of India Pratibha Patil in acknowledgement of his contribution in the field of community service.
+In January 2009, Lakhina received the Pravasi Bharatiya Samman award, conferred by the President of India, Pratibha Patil, in recognition of his contribution to community service.

-In September 2009 his investiture was as an honorary Knight of the Order of Orange-Nassau, by Queen Beatrix of the Netherlands, for his merits to society in the field of cultural and economic relations between India and the Netherlands.
+In September 2009, he was invested as an honorary Knight of the Order of Orange-Nassau by Queen Beatrix of the Netherlands for his services to cultural and economic relations between India and the Netherlands.

 Biography

-Ram Lakhina was born in Lahore, then British India, on 1 February 1939.
-After the partition of India, he moved to Delhi.
-He completed his school and college education in Delhi with distinction, graduating with B.A.
-(Hons) from Delhi University in 1959.
-Lakhina received a merit scholarship from Delhi School of Economics and did his M.A. first year.
-He then went on a scholarship programme to the US for higher studies and graduated with a degree in M.A.
-Economics from the University of Minnesota in 1963.
+Ram Lakhina was born on 1 February 1939 in Lahore, then part of British India.
+Following the partition of India, he moved to Delhi, where he completed his school and college education.
+He graduated with a Bachelor of Arts (Honours) degree from Delhi University in 1959.

+Lakhina received a merit scholarship from the Delhi School of Economics and completed the first year of a Master of Arts programme.
+He subsequently went to the United States on a scholarship for higher studies and obtained a Master of Arts degree in Economics from the University of Minnesota in 1963.

-While attending Delhi University, Ram was elected Chairman of his College Union.
-He was also elected President of Delhi University Students Union and Secretary General of the National Council of University Students of India.
+During his time at Delhi University, Lakhina was elected Chairman of his college union.
+He later served as President of the Delhi University Students Union and Secretary General of the National Council of University Students of India.

-He was also the Editor of the University Mirror, Delhi University from 1958 to 1959.
-He co-edited a publication called Fifty Years of Indo-Dutch Cooperation in 1999.
+From 1958 to 1959, he was the editor of University Mirror, the student publication of Delhi University.
+In 1999, he co-edited a publication titled Fifty Years of Indo-Dutch Cooperation.